torvalds/linux/Documentation/process/backporting.rst

 removed.

-If you do find other instances of the same pattern in the upstream tree and you're not sure whether it's also a bug, it may be worth asking the patch author.
-It's not uncommon to find new bugs during backporting!
+If you do find other instances of the same pattern in the upstream tree and you're analt sure whether it's also a bug, it may be worth asking the patch author.
+It's analt uncommon to find new bugs during backporting!

 Verifying the result
 ====================